waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Over-reliance on Luck (Confirmation Bias):** The FLASH strategy against Bruno's Machamp was successful multiple times due to luck, reinforcing the belief it was a guaranteed win condition.
 However, it failed when the opponent used a different move (Rock Slide), which may have had higher base accuracy. **Correction:** Luck-based strategies should be a last resort.
 I must not become overconfident from a lucky streak and must always consider the opponent's full range of options.
 - **Agent Output Override Failure (Confirmation Bias):** I incorrectly overrode the `battle_strategist_agent`'s advice to switch to TITANESS against Jynx, instead switching to ECHO.
 This was a critical error based on my own flawed assumption, which created a dangerous situation and was flagged by the Overwatch system. **Correction:** I must treat the agent's output as the default correct action and only override it if I can definitively prove its underlying assumptions are wrong based on new in-game evidence.
 (Observed Turn 151161, Corrected Turn 151190)
 - **Failure to Trust Agent (Confirmation Bias):** I incorrectly assumed my agent's recommendation to switch to TITANESS against Jynx was suboptimal, leading to a disastrous switch to ECHO instead.
 This was a critical error rooted in a failure to trust my own tools and was flagged by the Overwatch system. **Correction:** I must adhere to the agent's recommendations unless I have definitive, in-game evidence to prove its reasoning is flawed.
 (Observed Turn 151161, Corrected Turn 151190)
+- **Notepad Overwrite Error (Data Loss):** I incorrectly used the 'overwrite' action in turn 151346 with outdated content, erasing several new development goals. **Correction:** When using 'overwrite', I must ensure I am providing the full, most current version of the notepad to prevent data loss.
+This is a critical data management failure.
+- **Speed Assumption:** I must not assume my Pokémon is faster than an opponent's of the same species, even with a level advantage.
+Agatha's Lv58 Golbat proved to be faster than my Lv65 ECHO.
+This is a critical lesson in not making unverified assumptions about stats.

 ## B. Tool & Agent Development Log
 - **Diagnostic Tool Output:** Pathfinding tools must report the specific obstacle that blocks a path upon failure.
 This is essential for distinguishing between a solvable puzzle and a genuinely impossible route.